Madina Lake

-Madina Lake is an American alternative rock band formed in Chicago, Illinois, United States, in 2005.
+Madina Lake is an American rock band formed in Chicago, Illinois, United States, in 2005.
 The band released their debut album, From Them, Through Us, to You, through Roadrunner Records on March 27, 2007.
 Madina Lake won Best International Newcomer at the Kerrang!
 Awards 2007.
 The group disbanded in September 2013 before reuniting in February 2017.

 History

 Formation and The Disappearance of Adalia EP (2005–2006)

 Nathan and Matthew Leone were first in a band known as the Blank Theory, based in Chicago, Illinois.
 Drummer Dan Torelli and Mateo Camargo were in a band called Reforma that had relocated to Chicago and both bands shared the same manager and often toured together.
 Nathan and Matthew Leone befriended Torelli and Camargo, and unhappy with their current situations decided to disband their respective bands, and form Madina Lake.
 Shawn Currie of The Blank Theory was in the original line up as the band's keyboardist for Madina Lake, but left shortly after the band started working on material causing Camargo to become the band's keyboardist.
 They played their first show as Madina Lake on May 21, 2005, at Chicago's historic Metro.

 Nathan and Matthew Leone first gained nationwide media recognition when they appeared in a special edition of Twin Fear Factor.
 They won $45,000 – $20,000 from finishing the first stunt the fastest, and $25,000 from finishing one of the two last stunts the fastest – and used it to pay for a recording process and demo of Madina Lake's first self-produced EP entitled The Disappearance of Adalia, which was released on August 22, 2006.